allegheny-college-cmpsc-404-spring-2025/course-materials/README.md

 ### Evaluation

-This course develops a _persistent_ and _real-world_ product with _users_.
+This course develops a _persistent_ and _real-world_ product with actual users.
 This means that the emphasis of evaluation in this course is less on technical proficiency gained in a given tool and more about two key concepts:

 * meeting project deadlines and accompaying requirements